Devolutions/doc/docs/content/en/rdm/kb/rdm-windows/how-to-articles/azure-pre-authentication-dvls-datasource-rdm.md

 ---
 eleventyComputed:
   title: Azure pre-authentication to a {{ en.DVLS }} datasource in {{ en.RDM }}
-  description: Azure pre-authentication requires a very different configuration than the default one.
-To use this feature with {{ en.RDM }}, authentication must be activated on the desired {{ en.DVLS }}, several configurations must be made on Microsoft Entra admin center, and an Azure app proxy must be set up.
+  description: Azure pre-authentication requires a unique configuration.
+To use this feature with {{ en.RDM }}, admins must activate the authentication on the desired {{ en.DVLS }}, configure several settings in Microsoft Entra admin center, and set up an Azure app proxy.
 ---
-Azure pre-authentication requires a very different configuration than the default one.
-To use this feature with {{ en.RDM }}, authentication must be activated on the desired {{ en.DVLS }}, several configurations must be made on Microsoft Entra admin center, and an Azure app proxy must be set up.
+Azure pre-authentication requires a unique configuration.
+To use this feature with {{ en.RDM }}, admins must activate the authentication on the desired {{ en.DVLS }}, configure several settings in Microsoft Entra admin center, and set up an Azure app proxy.

 In this topic: